Acqulenesara/Tinkherhack/README.md

 -CSS
 -JS

--The logo for our website was built using the ai bots ideogram.io and garvitywrite.
+-The logo for our website was built using the ai bots ideogram.io and gravitywrite.